 Staff has agreed with FTA staff that RTA should be able to adopt a revised Runabout No-Show Policy prior to the August 22, 2014 deadline.
-Staff has reviewed model policy documents from other transit agencies, and has submitted a new draft to FTA Regional 9 officials on February 7th for review.
-FTA officials did not require any changes to the draft language, and staff will present it to the Board for an initial reading and solicitation of public input under Agenda Item A-4.
-We would then work with disability advocates and Runabout users to solicit additional input, which we could incorporate into a final draft for consideration at the July 9th Board meeting.
-In the meantime, staff has replaced suspension notifications to errant riders with warning letters until a new policy is adopted by the Board.
+Staff has reviewed model policy documents from other transit agencies, and has submitted a new draft to FTA Region 9 officials on February 7th for review.
+Assuming the draft document could be blessed by FTA officials in the coming weeks, staff would present it to the Board for an initial reading and solicitation of public input at its March 5th meeting.
+We would then work with disability advocates and Runabout users to solicit additional input, which we could incorporate into a final draft for consideration at the May 7th Board meeting.
+In the meantime, staff will cease issuing suspension notifications to errant riders and instead send warning letters until a new policy is adopted by the Board.
+An initial draft of the revised Runabout No-Show Policy will be discussed under Agenda Item A-3.